galaxy-cli/circuit/README.md

-# Circuit – Terminal-Based Workout Planner
+# circuit

-**Circuit** is a Python shell app for planning, tracking, and progressing your circuit-style workout routines right from the command line.
+**circuit** is a Python shell app for planning, tracking, and progressing your circuit-style workout routines right from the command line.
 No extra dependencies, just Python's standard library.

 ---